PeridexisErrant/DF-Walkthrough/chapters/chap08-defences-traps.rst

 Walls to secure anyone dropping in, nice open space to out outdoors/indoors problem.

-While you’re fiddling with “o”, “orders”, have a look at “r” for “refuse” orders.
-Unless I’m in battle, or worried, I like to toggle “o” under the refuse menu so it’s set at  “dwarfs gather refuse from outside”.
-They will then grab all the lewt from dead goblins that is scattered around on the grass.
+While you’re fiddling with :kbd:`o`, :guilabel:`orders`, have a look at :kbd:`r` for :guilabel:`refuse` orders.
+Unless I’m in battle, or worried, I like to toggle :kbd:`o` under the refuse menu so it’s set at  :guilabel:`dwarfs gather refuse from outside`.
+They will then grab all the loot from dead goblins scattered around on the grass.
 Pretty handy huh?
 Nothing like free stuff, is there?